-We obtained an understanding from the Scheme's actuaries and management regarding the process to calculate the outstanding claims provision.
+We obtained an understanding from the Scheme's actuaries and management regarding the process to calculate the outstanding claims provision, which included the design and implementation of controls within the process.
 The actuarial model applied by the Scheme is one that is generally applied within the medical scheme industry.

-We obtained the actual claims data from the member administration system covering the year ended 31 December 2019.
+We obtained the actual claims data from the member administration system covering the year ended 31 December 2020.
+The actual claims data includes the impact of COVID-19 and therefore the impact has been taken into account in the claims patterns in the outstanding claims provision.

-For a sample of actual claims received by the Scheme in the 31 December 2019 financial year, we tested the accuracy of the service and process dates.
+For a sample of actual claims received by the Scheme in the 2020 financial year, we tested the accuracy of the service and process dates.
 No material inconsistencies were noted.